puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/output.md

     - `avg_one_min` Average load performance for one minute
     - `avg_five_mine` Average load performance for five minutes
     - `avg_fifteen_min` Average load performance for fifteen minutes
+  - `interfaces` Array of network interfaces on the endpoint
+    - `ip` IP address for the network interface
+    - `mac` MAC address for the network interface
+    - `name` Network interface name
+  - `version` Artemis version
+  - `rust_version` Rust version used to compile artemis
+  - `build_date` Artemis build date
 - Artifact object that contains the parsed data.\
   See the [artifact](../../Artifacts/overview.md) chapter to see the structure for each artifact.\